PWR-ACS-SE-24/SoftwareSystemDesign/documentation/course/e2/README.md

 </div>

 # Cel

+Dokument przedstawia decyzje i ich uzasadnienie oraz ograniczenia i ważne elementy projektu systemu rozwiązania, które wpływają na jego implementację.

 <!--
 Dokument przedstawia decyzje i ich uzasadnienie oraz ograniczenia i ważne elementy projektu systemu rozwiązania, które wpływają na jego implementację.
 [Always address Sections 2 through 6 of this template.
 Other sections are recommended, depending on the amount of novel architecture, the amount of expected maintenance, the skills of the development team, and the importance of other architectural concerns.]

+W obu przykładowych rozwiązaniach ta sekcja jest pusta i nie ma komentarzy, tak ma być?
 -->

 # Cele i ograniczenia architektoniczne
 <!--
 [Insert a reference or link to the requirements that must be implemented to realize the architecture.
 Formulate a set of goals that the architecture needs to meet in its structure and behavior.
 Identify critical issues that must be addressed by the architecture, such as: Are there hardware dependencies that should be isolated from the rest of the system?
 Does the system need to function efficiently under unusual conditions?]

+Wymienić wymagania funkcjonalne i (głównie) niefunkcjonalne, które mają wpływ na architekturę systemu, mogą być z podziałem na epiki.

+Proponuję też dodać numerację do wymagań niefunkcjonalnych, żeby można było się do nich łatwiej odwoływać.
 -->

+TODO @everyone

 # Decyzje i ich uzasadnienie
 <!--
 [List the decisions that have been made regarding architectural approaches and the constraints being placed on the way that the developers build the system.
 These will serve as guidelines for defining architecturally significant parts of the system.
 Justify each decision or constraint so that developers understand the importance of building the system according to the context created by those decisions and constraints.
 This may include a list of DOs and DON’Ts to guide the developers in building the system.]

+Oba przykłady wskazują po kilka możliwych rozwiązań dla każdego celu.
 -->

+TODO @everyone

 | **Cel** | **Sposób osiągnięcia (taktyki)** |
 | ------- | -------------------------------- |